vuejs/vue-router/docs/guide/advanced/navigation-guards.md

   - **`next(error)`**: (2.4.0+) if the argument passed to `next` is an instance of `Error`, the navigation will be aborted and the error will be passed to callbacks registered via [`router.onError()`](../../api/#router-onerror).

-**Make sure that the `next` function is called exactly once in any given navigation guard.
+**Make sure that the `next` function is called exactly once in any given pass through the navigation guard.
 It can appear more than once, but only if the logical paths have no overlap, otherwise the hook will never be resolved or produce errors.** Here is an example of redirecting to user to `/login` if they are not authenticated:

 ```js
 // BAD